-A pretty scarf
+A cute, cozy scarf

 "Constant doctor's appointments, treatments, dealing with insurance, coping with side effects, all in addition to the 'typical' everyday stressors like family and work takes its toll," says New York City-based Scheinkman, who continues to treat her metastatic breast cancer, the only terminal form of the disease, with a combination of chemotherapy and targeted therapies.
 She suggests buying someone anything that can help them relax, and for her, a good de-stressor is wrapping herself up in a comfy scarf, especially in colder weather.
-We like this on-trend plaid pattern that's perfect for fall–and sales benefit the Breast Cancer Research Foundation.

 To buy: $50, cancerplanners.com

-Lindi lip balm
+Some lip balm

 To buy: $10, amazon.com

 "I take so many pills, and staying hydrated is recommended for many cancer patients' overall health while going through treatment," says Scheinkman.
 "I love S'well water bottles; they are really cute, easy to drink out of, keep water cold all day, and don't spill in my purse!"
 For every one of these limited-edition designs, $19 will go to the Breast Cancer Research Foundation.

 "You wouldn't believe how cold your head gets without hair on it!"
 Hanshaw says.
 Not every breast cancer patient will lose her hair, but anyone would appreciate a cozy knit hat—especially in the winter months.